mattrussi/gitlab-com-runbooks/troubleshooting/large-sidekiq-queue.md

 ```

 You can omit the `--dry-run` option if you want to kill the jobs.
-Putting script in `/tmp` is one way of making sure its readable byt `git` user
+Putting script in `/tmp` is one way of making sure its readable by `git` user
 with default umask setting.
 Otherwise rails console will treat the path as
 Ruby string and [most likely err](https://github.com/rails/rails/blob/v4.2.8/railties/lib/rails/commands/runner.rb#L58-L63).